Theory of

 CLASS

 [things you can do nothing about] - Deep inside, (in the pit of the stomach,) people tell themselves they're bad.
-All someone else has to do is trigger that self-attack - They often work in tag-teams, gangs, or posses - For example, a ringleader, under the guise of "asking for directions," ("—Really tough.") initially steals your attention.
-Team members, "acting startled," "correcting you," or quietly "staying out of reach," {"Suffer a lot!") squander your time and energy.
+All someone else has to do is trigger that self-attack - They often work in tag-teams, gangs, or posses (or hecklers from the audience!) - For example, a ringleader, under the guise of "asking for directions," ("—Hands off!
+No hard feelings.") initially steals your attention.
+Team members, "acting startled," "correcting you," or quietly "staying out of reach," ("Not yours!") squander your time and energy.
 They assault your sense of well-being with their facial expressions, body language, and gossipy behavior.
-Weighing back in, the ringleader pretends they're "lost children," ("—Mental freedom!") simultaneously insinuating there's something wrong with you.
-What you want them all to see is "—Great memories!"
-It's impossible for them to steal your happiness.
+Weighing back in, the ringleader pretends they're "lost children," ("—Not allowed!") simultaneously insinuating there's something wrong with you.
+What you want them all to see is it's impossible for them to steal your happiness. ("—Get away!
+BACK OFF!")

 The Age of Attention, ages 4-7